 Lake County ESD – helping schools help kids!

-Message from Superintendent Bob Nash
+Message from Superintendent Jack Thompson

-In addition we continue to look for resources to ensure families and children in Lake County become kindergarten ready.
-This summer kindergarten camps were held in Lakeview and Paisley to help prepare students for kindergarten.
+In addition we continue to look for resources to ensure children in Lake County become kindergarten ready.
+This summer kindergarten camps were held in Lakeview and Paisley to help students prepare for kindergarten.
 These camps were a collective effort between the ESD, Lakeview and Paisley school districts, the Lake County Commissioners, and a Regional Achievement Collaborative grant from the Chief Education Office.
 Also, using grants from South Central Oregon Early Learning Hub the ESD supports kindergarten readiness and kindergarten engagement activities.

 My goals as superintendent of the Lake County ESD are to be responsive to the needs of the schools and students of Lake County, provide the highest quality services, and help all our students be successful.